dinanathsj29/json-javascript-object-notation-crash-course/readme.md

 - It is primarily used to transmit data between a server and web applications (client and server)
 - Web services and APIs use JSON format to provide public data
 - It can be used with different platform-independent modern programming languages
+- JSON is used in Web APIs as well as NoSQL databases

 1.5.
 Characteristics of JSON
 ---------------------